๐Ÿšด๐Ÿผโ€โ™€๏ธEducational Psychology

 Developmental Delays

-• Only applies to children ages 3-9 (states may vary)—allows early intervention without requiring a specific disability label
+• Only applies to children ages 3-9 (exact age range varies by state).
+This category allows early intervention without requiring a specific disability label.

-• Covers delays in physical, cognitive, communication, social-emotional, or adaptive development—broad category for young children
+• Covers delays in physical, cognitive, communication, social-emotional, or adaptive development.
+It's intentionally broad for young children whose needs may not yet fit neatly into another category.

-• Designed to provide early support while development is still rapidly occurring—avoids premature labeling while ensuring services
+• The purpose is to provide early support while development is still rapidly occurring.
+Young brains are highly plastic, so early services can make a significant difference.
+This category avoids premature labeling while still ensuring children get help.

-Compare: Multiple Disabilities vs. Developmental Delays—Multiple Disabilities involves identified, co-occurring conditions at any age, while Developmental Delays is a temporary classification for young children who haven't yet been diagnosed with specific disabilities.
-A 4-year-old with unclear delays uses Developmental Delays; a 12-year-old with ID and visual impairment uses Multiple Disabilities.
+Compare: Multiple Disabilities vs. Developmental Delays: Multiple Disabilities involves identified, co-occurring conditions at any age, while Developmental Delays is a temporary classification for young children who haven't yet received a specific diagnosis.
+A 4-year-old with unclear delays uses Developmental Delays; a 12-year-old with ID and a visual impairment uses Multiple Disabilities.

 Quick Reference Table